MicrosoftDocs/well-architected/well-architected/security/application-secrets.md

 ## Azure facilitation

-##### Secret storage
+### Secret storage

 Store all secrets in Azure's secret management system, Azure Key Vault, Azure Managed HSM, and others.
-For more information, see [How to choose the right key management solution - How to choose between Azure Key Vault, Azure Managed HSM, Azure Dedicated HSM, and Azure Payment HSM](/azure/security/fundamentals/key-management-choose).
+For more information, see [How to choose the right key management solution](/azure/security/fundamentals/key-management-choose).

-##### Identity-based access control
+### Identity-based access control

 Azure Active Directory (Azure AD) and managed identities helps minimize the need for secrets.